chenglou/react-motion/README.md

 - `styleThatEntered`: similar to `willLeave`'s, except the `TransitionStyle` represents the object whose `key` value was absent during the last `render`, and that is now present.

 - Return: a `defaultStyle`-like `PlainStyle` configuration, e.g. `{a: 0, b: 0}`, that serves as the starting values of the animation.
-Under this light, the default provided means "a style config that has the same starting values as the destination values "
+Under this light, the default provided means "a style config that has the same starting values as the destination values".

+**Note** that `willEnter` and `defaultStyles` serve different purposes. `willEnter` only triggers when a previously inexistent `TransitionStyle` inside `styles` comes into the new render.

 ### `presets`
 Some tasteful, commonly used spring presets you can plug into your `style` like so: `spring(10, presets.wobbly)` or `spring(20, {...presets.gentle, precision: 0.1})`.
-[See here](TODO new link).
+[See here](https://github.com/chenglou/react-motion/blob/1cf9ef4a95000ef8b173fdb5a74e9e54597b8e33/src/presets.js).

 ## FAQ

 - How do I set the duration of my animation?

 [Hard-coded duration goes against fluid interfaces](https://twitter.com/andy_matuschak/status/566736015188963328).
 If your animation is interrupted mid-way, you'd get a weird completion animation if you hard-coded the time.
-That being said, in the demo section there's a great [Spring Parameters Chooser](TODO new link) for you to have a feel of what spring is appropriate, rather than guessing a duration in the dark.
+That being said, in the demo section there's a great [Spring Parameters Chooser](http://chenglou.github.io/react-motion/demos/demo5-spring-parameters-chooser) for you to have a feel of what spring is appropriate, rather than guessing a duration in the dark.

 - How do I unmount the `TransitionMotion` container itself?